jacobvc/OBS-Studio-Remote/README.md

 - Change source settings of currently displayed Preview and/or Program views
 - Support for Studio Mode (preview and program scenes)
 - Live view of preview & program, updating 1 fps
-- User defined hotkey configuration (both "named" and "keybord")
+- User defined hotkey configuration (both "named" and "keybord") hotkeys

 ### A/V Devices
 - Pan, Tilt, and Zoom support for VISCA cameras